Actindo-AG/Documentation/BigCommerce/Overview/02_Features.md

 - **Products**
   Via the *Ommni-Channel* module, you can download the products needed for your *BigCommerce* store including all merchant-specific additional fields from the *PIM* module or download *Omni-Channel* offers directly.
 If you have already created products in *BigCommerce*, you can import them to *Omni-Channel*.
-  On top of the existing product attributes provided by *BigCommerce*, you can add custom attributes to products to further improve your product representation.
+  On top of the existing product attributes provided by *BigCommerce*, you can add custom attributes to products to enhance your product representation.

 - **Offers**
    Thanks to *BigCommerce’s* extensive API, the driver can import already existing offers and variant sets to *Actindo*.
 This simplifies the onboarding process for a new connection.